FYAbdulla/CDR-SectoralRebound/README.md

 F) Model-Scenario Pairings: This folder contains country-specific line graphs of total sequestration trends for all available IAM-scenario pairings by year.
 Each curve represents one unique model-scenario pairing.

 G) Global Sequestration by Mode: This folder contains composite results that were pulled together from the core data, representing average total sequestration by CDR technology and year across our *'universe'* of countries.
-Both a line graph and a stacked area chart (as presented in the final paper) are given.
+Both a line graph and a stacked area chart (as presented in the final paper) are given, as well as a discussion of trends.

 H) 2050 Emissions Rebound: This folder contains country-specific bar charts that depict sectoral emissions rebound (i.e., emissions differentials per unit of added sequestration for each sector) for each country in 2050.
 The folder also contains a geospatial world map that highlights which sector exhibits the highest emissions rebound (or highest degree of substitution between mitigation and CDR) for our *'universe'* of countries.
 These results depict the emissions impacts of added CDR capacity.
 Note that sectoral rebound figures can be negative because there is no constraint that the high- or low-CDR scenarios being compared need to hit net zero by 2050 (i.e., the low-CDR scenario set may present different net emissions in 2050 than the high-CDR scenario set).